Federal Grants

 Beginning in the 2012-13 academic year, students may receive the Pell Grant for up to 12 full-time semesters or the equivalent.

-The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
-Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100 percent, the six-year equivalent is 600 percent.
+The amount of Federal Pell Grant funds a student may receive over their lifetime is limited by a federal law and is the equivalent of six years of Pell Grant funding.
+Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100 percent (150 percent if you enroll in the fall, spring, and summer semester), so the six-year equivalent is 600 percent.
 For more information, visit Student Aid on the Web's Calculating Pell Grant Lifetime Eligibility Used.

 Eligibility